|

 magnitude and extent of the problem is

-reflected in EPA’s National Priorities
+reflected in EPA’s National Priorities List,

-List, which now numbers over 1200 sites,
+which now numbers over 1300 sites, with an

-million per location.
-This list grows each
+location.
+This list grows each year as new

-year as new sites are added through state
+sites are added through state and federal

-and federal groundwater programs.
+groundwater programs.

 Hundreds of lawsuits against private

-industries, such as the Woburn,
+industries, such as the Woburn, Massachusetts

-Massachusetts case involving the leukemia
+case involving the leukemia deaths of several

-brought a public awareness and determination
+Civil Action), have brought a public awareness

-which has rarely been seen in past
+and determination which has rarely been seen

-environmental issues involving water and air
+in past environmental issues involving water

-vigorously enforced state and federal
+is the vigorously enforced state and federal

 regulations which cover all aspects of the